JustinMi/JustinMi.github.io/_posts/2017-05-01-reddit-message.md

 > "...after reading about Berkeley's CS courses and how great it is, I'm really starting to question whether I'm screwed by going to [my school]"

-Yes, I do think that Berkeley's CS courses are very well-run and well-taught, and I am admitedly very proud of the EECS department here. **_However, I do not think that you are screwed by going to UConn._** At Berkeley, we don't learn deeper things than other schools; we don't get exposed to secret data structures or secret algorithms; everything that gets taught here is easily accessible and commonly taught.
+Yes, I do think that Berkeley's CS courses are very well-run and well-taught, and I am admitedly very proud of the EECS department here. **_However, I do not think that you are screwed by going to [your school]._** At Berkeley, we don't learn deeper things than other schools; we don't get exposed to secret data structures or secret algorithms; everything that gets taught here is easily accessible and commonly taught.
 I took a quick look at your DS course and I am very confident that it will teach you much of the same things we learn in 61B.
 You will not be behind.

 >  "I mainly chose [my school] out of cost and it's not totally bad CS program"